Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Arrest of O.J.
-Simpson".</h2 head><h3 quote align='center'>"On this day in 1994, American gridiron football hero O.J.
-Simpson was charged with the murders of his ex-wife Nicole Simpson and her friend Ronald Goldman, though after a sensational trial he was acquitted the following year.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"War of 1812 begun".</h2 head><h3 quote align='center'>"On this day U.S. President James Madison signed a declaration of war against Great Britain, initiating the War of 1812, which arose chiefly from U.S. grievances over oppressive maritime practices during the Napoleonic Wars.
+Take our history of war quiz".</h3 quote></h3 OTD